- If booting your OS seems to last forever, you might want to take action.

-Does it take long time to start up your operating system?
-Maybe the boot process takes long time because there are many applications that load at startup.
-Sometimes, you want to setup some applications to load at startup.
-Is there any method to add or remove startup apps in Windows 10?
+Does it take a long time to start up your operating system?
+Maybe the boot process is lengthy because there are many applications that load at startup.

-How to enable or disable startup apps in Windows 10
+How to manage Startup Programs in Windows 10

-Note: You can navigate directly on the “Startup” tab by pressing the key combination: Win + R and enter the following command: taskmgr /0 /startup.
+1. Press the key combination Win + R and enter the following command: taskmgr /0 /startup.
+This will open the Startup tab.

-- In the Startup tab, you can observe a list of applications that are starting with Windows;
+2. In the Startup tab, you can observe a list of applications that are starting when your PC boots.

 - Press the Win + R key combination.